Bukit Batok Bus Interchange

-Bukit Batok Bus Interchange is an interchange bus station located at Block 631 Bukit Batok Central, Singapore, near West Mall Shopping Centre and Bukit Batok MRT station.
+Bukit Batok Bus Interchange is an interchange bus station located at Block 631 Bukit Batok Central, Singapore, near West Mall and Bukit Batok MRT station.
 The sheltered concourse is built underneath a multi-storey carpark similar in design to Bishan Bus Interchange.

 The interchange has two vehicular concourse areas, North and South.
 The North concourse features five sawtooth berths, two of which are used for alighting and the remaining three for boarding, with queuing lanes installed.
 Buses park at a bus park opposite the passenger concourse, and separate ingress and egress lanes lead to Bukit Batok Central.

 The South concourse features fifteen end-on berths, which are shared among five bus services.
 Two end-on berths are reserved for wheelchair boarding and alighting.
 A combined ingress and egress lane cuts underneath the interchange and leads to a junction with Bukit Batok Central.
 Both concourses are able to accommodate double-deck buses.
 It is currently operated by Tower Transit Singapore, which operates 10 services under the Bulim Bus Package.